SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spinnaker_graph_pages/SpiNNakerGraphFrontEndDeveloperInstall.md

 ## <a name="LinuxC"></a> Linux C Compiler
 1. Download [CodeSourcery GCC ARM EABI Compiler](https://github.com/SpiNNakerManchester/SpiNNakerManchester.github.io/releases/download/v1.0-lin-dev/arm-2013.05.tgz)
 1. Extract the downloaded archive to the location of your choice
-1. Add the "bin" directory within the installed location to the PATH enviroment variable in .profile in your home directory e.g. append the following:
+1. Add the "bin" directory within the installed location to the PATH environment variable in .profile in your home directory e.g. append the following:
 ```export PATH=$PATH:<install-location>/bin```
 where ```<install-location>``` is the place where you extracted the file.